When it comes to seniors and fall-related injuries, the numbers are sobering…

 - If you must use a step-stool, choose one that has a bar at the top for you to hold on to

-- Install handrails or grab bars in the bathroom to help you get in and out of the shower or bathtub
+- Install handrails or grab bars in the bathroom to help get in and out of the shower and tub

-- Install handrails near the toilet to sit down and stand easier
+- Install handrails near the toilet to sit down and stand with ease

-- Install non-slip stickers or non-slip mats on your shower/bathtub bottom
+- Install non-slip stickers or non-slip mats in your shower and tub

 - Remove soap build-up from all areas of your bathroom as this can be slippery